zarf-dev/proposals/0033-registry-proxy/README.md

 Why should this ZEP _not_ be implemented?
 -->

-The injection process is more likely to fail and may require user input, see [Design Details](#design-details)

 Extra user complexity and feature maintenance, users will need to figure out which solution is best for them between hostPort and nodePort.
 There may be a future where Zarf drops nodeport support, but that's unclear without allowing time for user feedback.

 There is some downtime with this solution when a proxy is restarted.
 An application that continuously pulls images, such as a gitlab runner, may notice if a proxy registry is down.
 Restarts should be rare, only happening when there is a new proxy image in the init package and `zarf init` is run or if the proxy is manually restarted by a cluster admin.